-At the beginning of 2021, bluebird bio's compensation committee approved bluebird bio's annual incentive program for 2021.
-The 2021 annual incentive program consisted of the opportunity for eligible participants to earn cash incentive awards calculated as a percentage of pre-established bonus targets related to the successful separation from bluebird bio, oncology-specific patient treatment and pipeline advancements with new investigational new drug applications filed, severe genetic disease related performance goals related to advancing its portfolio, and people hiring and retention related goals.
+The 2022 annual incentive program consisted of the opportunity for eligible participants to earn cash incentive awards calculated as a percentage of pre-established bonus targets related to the successful operational launch of 2seventy bio, ABECMA treatment goals, advancing our clinical pipeline, and other pipeline advances.
 The chief executive officer's incentive award is based entirely on corporate performance relative to pre-established corporate goals, and the incentive award for each of the other named executive officers is based 80% on corporate performance relative to the pre-established corporate goals, and 20% on individual performance.
 The Compensation Committee, however, reserves the discretion to adjust upward or downward any cash incentive award as it deems appropriate.
-In light of the timing of the separation, annual incentive awards for 2seventy bio employees were determined based upon achievement of performance metrics related to both bluebird bio and 2seventy bio.
-In the fourth quarter of 2021, our Compensation Committee assessed corporate performance relative to the pre-established 2021 corporate goals for both bluebird bio and 2seventy bio.
-The Compensation Committee also took into consideration other relevant accomplishments that occurred during 2021, including the sale of our manufacturing operation, which resulted in a meaningful infusion of cash and reshaping of the cost structure while reducing the operational complexity of the organization going forward, and the shut down of the European operation of bluebird bio's Severe Genetic Disease business unit while managing the internal and external factors impacting the organization of bluebird bio and 2seventy bio.

-The Compensation Committee determined that overall corporate performance was achieved at a 100% level based on an assessment of the preestablished 2021 corporate goals and the other relevant accomplishments referenced above that occurred during 2021.
-In addition, the Compensation Committee assessed individual performance of the named executive officers other than the chief executive officer.
-In recognition of their respective individual contributions to relevant accomplishments that occurred during 2021, the Compensation Committee determined that the individual performance of Mr. Baird was achieved at 110% of target level and the individual performance of Ms. Heffron was achieved at 130% of target level.
+The Compensation Committee determined that overall corporate performance was achieved at 101% of the target level based on an assessment of the pre-established 2022 corporate goals and the other relevant accomplishments referenced above that occurred during 2022.
+In addition, the Compensation Committee assessed the individual performance of the named executive officers other than the chief executive officer.
+In recognition of their respective individual contributions to relevant accomplishments that occurred during 2022, the Compensation Committee determined that the individual performance of Ms. Heffron was achieved at 110% of target level and the individual performance of Dr. Gregory was achieved at 120% of target level.

-The table below shows each named executive officer's target incentive award under the 2021 annual incentive program as a percentage of the named executive officer's annual base salary in 2021, the target incentive award opportunity in dollars for 2021 and the actual incentive awards to our named executive officers for 2021 performance, which were paid in January 2022, as well as the actual 2021 incentive award payment as a percentage of the 2021 target incentive award opportunity.
+The table below shows each named executive officer's target incentive award under the 2022 annual incentive program as a percentage of the named executive officer's annual base salary, the target incentive award opportunity in dollars and the actual incentive awards to our named executive officers for 2022 performance, which were paid in February 2023, as well as the actual 2022 incentive award payment as a percentage of the 2022 target incentive award opportunity.